2024 Annual Conference Program

 Israr Ahmad, Director, Integrated Product Development, PSD Citywide (bio)

-This session will feature an introduction to Hemson’s newest web application, City Data, a dashboard of municipal finance and demographic metrics developed using AI.
-City Data features a series of dashboards that include financial indicators for municipalities across Ontario.
-City Data can be used to generate comparable metrics on taxation, reserves, expenditures, debt levels, user fees and much more.
+This session will feature an introduction to Hemson’s newest web application, Hemson Analytics, a dashboard of municipal finance data and benchmarks developed using AI.
+Hemson Analytics features a series of dashboards that include financial indicators for municipalities across Ontario.
+Hemson Analytics can be used to generate comparable metrics on taxation, reserves, expenditures, debt levels, user fees and much more.
 The application is built using the Financial Information Return and enhanced by Hemson's in-house data and leading expertise in municipal finance.
-The session will include a live demonstration of City Data as well as an overview of how this platform can be used to effectively inform council and the public on a variety of municipal finance related metrics.
+The session will include a live demonstration of Hemson Analytics as well as an overview of how this platform can be used to effectively to inform council and the public on a variety of municipal finance related measures.
+More information is available at hemsonanalytics.com.

 Andrew Mirabella, Associate Partner, Hemson (bio)